 Instability and electrical response of small laminar coflow diffusion flames under AC electric fields: Toroidal vortex formation and oscillating and spinning flames

-Yuan Xiong, Suk-Ho Chung, Min Suk Cha
+Yuan Xiong, Suk Ho Chung, Min Suk Cha*

 Research output: Contribution to journalArticlepeer-review

-14 Scopus citations
+15 Scopus citations

 Abstract

-Dynamical and electrical responses of a small coflow diffusion flame were investigated by applying a high-voltage alternating current (AC), to a fuel jet nozzle.
-High-speed imaging and electrical diagnostics were adopted to capture flame dynamics and electrical signals, such as voltage (V ), frequency (f ) and current (I ).
-In the V -f domain of 0-5kV and 0-5kHz, AC-driven instabilities, resulting in various flame modes such as an oscillation, pinch-off and spinning of flames were identified.
-Characteristic frequency of each mode was determined and a visualization of near-nozzle flow structures suggested a close causality of initial counter-rotating vortices (inner and outer toroidal vortices - ITV and OTV), to the other observed flame.
-An axisymmetric ITV shedding was identified within oscillating and pinch-off modes, while asymmetric ITV shedding was identified with the spinning mode.
-Integrated electric power over several AC periods correlated well with variation in the flame surface area for these instabilities, demonstrating that measured electric power is a potential indicator of combustion instabilities in electric-field-assisted combustion.
+Dynamical and electrical responses of a small coflow diffusion flame were studied using a high-voltage alternating current (AC) to a fuel jet nozzle fueled with propane and air as the oxidizer.
+High-speed imaging and electrical diagnostics were adopted to capture flame dynamics and electrical signals e.g. voltage frequency and current.
+In the voltage-frequency domain of 0-5 kV and 0-5 kHz AC-driven instabilities leading in various flame modes e.g. oscillation pinch-off and spinning of flames were identified.
+A visualization of near-nozzle flow structures displayed a close causality of initial counter-rotating vortices to the other observed flame.
+An axisymmetric inner toroidal vortex (ITV) shedding was identified within oscillating and pinch-off modes while asymmetric ITV shedding was identified with the spinning mode.
+Integrated electric power over several AC periods correlated well with variation in the flame surface area for these instabilities suggesting that measured electric power is a potential indicator of combustion instabilities in electric-field-assisted combustion.

 Original languageEnglish (US)